Best Preschool Fundraising Ideas

 You can earn anywhere from a 10%-20% profit margin on this event.

-How to sign up advertisers
+How to sign up advertisers to raise money

 So here’s another idea to raise money for your preschool.
 Think of all the local businesses in your community that would love to have the parents of your preschoolers as customers.
 Start with the parents of your students.